-Contact the Law Offices of L. Clayton Burgess to schedule a consultation with a personal injury lawyer.
+Contact the Law Offices of L. Clayton Burgess to schedule a consultation with a motorcycle accident attorney.

 The most common motorcycle accident is when a vehicle makes a left turn at an intersection in front of a motorcycle.
 When approaching an intersection, parking lot, or driveway and there is a car in the left hand turning lane, assume that they do not see you and be ready to take evasive action.
 Watch the vehicle’s wheels rather than the vehicle.
 This can give you an indication as to what the driver is about to do.
 Look at what is to the side and behind you.
 Should you need to move out of the way quickly, you’ll know what route to take.